 In her beautiful face was the face of America, the African and Native and European, blended together.
 I massaged the scars from her surgery.
 I massaged the scars from our history.
 She looked at them and said, “Those are 400 years of stitching, holding it all together.”

-Nicholas Powers is a professor of African American literature at SUNY-Old Westbury and the author of The Ground Beneath Zero (Upset Press, 2013).
+Nicholas Powers is the author of The Ground Beneath Zero (Upset Press, 2013).